 States have the option to disqualify natural or adoptive parents who fail to cooperate with child support enforcement agencies, who are in arrears in court-ordered child support payments, or both.
-States also have the option to require cooperation from non-relative guardians of children when there is an absent parent.
+States also have the option to require cooperation from non-relative guardians of children when an absent parent exists.

-Effective July 6, 2020, Nebraska began utilizing this option.
-Nebraska has elected to disqualify natural or adoptive custodial and non-custodial parents who do not cooperate with Child Support Enforcement but did not take the option to disqualify individuals with arrears.
-In September 2023, between one and five SNAP recipients were sanctioned due to non-cooperation with Child Support Enforcement.
+Effective July 6, 2020, Nebraska began utilizing this option by electing to disqualify natural or adoptive custodial and non-custodial parents who do not cooperate with Child Support Enforcement but did not take the option to disqualify individuals with arrears.